 The only occasion that I had to eat out was to eat in the hotel restaurant.
-To be fair, colleagues did gather for a farewell gathering at some neighboring place, but it was too far, and I was too tired, and sick, and I wanted to treat myself to a nice dinner at a nice establishment.
+To be fair, colleagues did gather for a farewell gathering at some place, but it was kinda far, and I was too tired, and sick, and I wanted to treat myself to a nice dinner at a nice establishment.

 The food was excellent.

 Rogan josh is a Persian/Bangladeshi/Indian lamb dish.
 A quick review of on-line recipes suggests that, like most dishes from the region, it’s essentially meat — traditionally lamb — simmered in a tomato-based stew seasoned with aromatics and curry spices.

 As described on the menu here: “Inspired by the Kashmiri classic, this version is closer to the Punjabi rendering of the recipe at home — tender lamb shanks are slow-cooked in aromatic gravy, with tomatoes imparting the romantic blush.”
 Tasted like meat simmered in a tomato-based stew seasoned with curry spices.

 As observed in yesteday’s post : Indian cuisine, mostly = “thickish/creamyish curry gravies, orangish in color (or intensely green, if spinach-based), with softish beans/lentils/cauliflower/potatoes/tomatoes/carrots/cheese, hints of heat, accompanied by fluffy rice and/or charred flatbreads.”